 Some think the remote viewing world is unique in how all this has unfolded.
 But in fact these behaviors are fairly typical of human endeavor in new or developing fields.
 I’m sure most readers can think of one or another example where an emerging field or technology attracted numerous innovators and imitators who adopted just these sorts of strategies and behaviors.

 Many of the changes that result in new “xRV” flavors are merely cosmetic.
 Often those making them think the changes are for the better.
 But that is not always the case.
 Sometimes the alterations are the equivalent of taking the word “glad” out of a sentence and replacing it with the word “happy,” thinking you have improved the text.
 Certainly, a difference has been created.
 But it is a difference without a distinction.
-In remote viewing sometimes these differences are indeed simply vocabulary changes–substituting one word or phrase for another in a remote viewing system’s terminology.
-However these changes are intended, they often just alter the appearance of the process without making any real difference to the substance.
-This is true of a number of second and third generation remote viewing methods.
+In remote viewing sometimes these differences are indeed simply vocabulary changes—substituting one word or phrase for another in a remote viewing system’s terminology.
+However these changes are intended, they often just alter the appearance of certain parts of the process without making any real difference to the substance.
+This is true in parts of a number of second and third generation remote viewing methods.

 Other changes actually degrade the remote viewing process.
 The original remote viewing protocol and methods (which include CRV, ERV and—to be fair—many form of GRV) were the result of years of extensive research and thousands of trial-and-error experiments.

-The people who developed them learned as much about what didn’t work as what did, and those lessons-learned are incorporated into the methodologies that were revealed along with the public disclosure of the existence of the remote viewing program itself.
+The people who developed them learned as much about what didn’t work as what did, and those lessons-learned are incorporated into the original methodologies that were revealed along with the public disclosure of the existence of the remote viewing program itself.

 Without having done nearly as much experimentation and research, too many of the new generations of practitioners and teachers are “changing” principles and practices that for very good reasons were part of the original methodologies.
 (Unfortunately, those doing the changing have been encouraged in this by what they’ve seen some of the more controversial original Star Gaters themselves do.)
 It shouldn’t be surprising that as some of these folks “reinvent the wheel,” they may end up with a wheel that has square corners.